trivago/parallel-webpack/README.md

     watch: false,
     maxRetries: 1,
     stats: true, // defaults to false
+    maxConcurrentWorkers: 2, // use 2 workers if you are on 2.x version
-    maxConcurrentWorkers: 2 // use 2 workers
+    maxWorkers: 2 // use 2 workers if you are in 3.x version
 });
 ```